polarityio/splunk/README.md

 The Splunk integration was built with the Splunk Javascript SDK.
 You can find more information about the SDK here: http://dev.splunk.com/javascript

-## Enabling Token Authentication
+## Required: Enabling Token Authentication

 The Polarity-Splunk integration requires that Token Authentication be enabled on your Splunk instance.
-By default token authentication is turned off for new installations of Splunk Enterprise.
+By default, token authentication is turned off for new installations of Splunk Enterprise.
 For directions on how to enable Token Authentication please see the following Splunk help page.

 > https://docs.splunk.com/Documentation/Splunk/7.3.1/Security/EnableTokenAuth